venera-13/jump/README.md

 # JUMP is a Universal Maintenance Pod

-JUMP is a container originally designed as a tool for maintenance work on ''edge'' systems running Docker.
-Starting a JUMP maintenance container can give access for troubleshooting or maintenance using the remote access tools most engineers are comfortable with.
+JUMP is a container originally designed as a tool for maintenance on ''edge'' systems running Docker.
+Starting a JUMP container can give access for troubleshooting or maintenance using the remote access tools most engineers are comfortable with.
 Using multiple protocols provides flexibility and allows access from numerous clients from a great number of operating systems.

 Jump provides the following protocols for accessing the desktop: